Kyra Phillips: Early life and career

 Phillips was born in Illinois, and grew up in the city of Jacksonville.
 In the fourth grade, she moved to San Diego, California, where her parents became professors at San Diego State University.
 After graduating from Helix High School, Phillips earned a bachelor's degree in journalism from University of Southern California.
-Among her first jobs in broadcasting were the positions of weekend anchor and reporter for WLUK-TV in Green Bay, Wisconsin before moving on to WDSU-TV in New Orleans, Louisiana in 1994.
-Phillips has also held positions as morning anchor for KAMC-TV in Lubbock, Texas, field producer for CNN-Telemundo’s Washington, D.C. offices and a journalist of the special assignment unit of KCBS-TV in Los Angeles, California.
-In addition to her regular duties on HLN, Phillips participates in the Brain Tumor Foundation for Children, T.A.P.S.
+Among her first jobs in broadcasting were the positions of weekend anchor and reporter for WLUK-TV in Green Bay, Wisconsin, before moving on to WDSU-TV in New Orleans, Louisiana, in 1994.
+Phillips has also held positions as morning anchor for KAMC-TV in Lubbock, Texas, field producer for CNN-Telemundo’s Washington, D.C., offices and a journalist of the special assignment unit of KCBS-TV in Los Angeles, California.
+Phillips participates in the Brain Tumor Foundation for Children, T.A.P.S.
 (Tragedy Assistance Program for Survivors), Global Down Syndrome Foundation and Big Brothers Big Sisters of America, which she has been involved with since 1992.